| Jo was in her California apartment. The phone rang. "Hello?""Hello?" a British accent returned.

 "Oh," Jo said, slightly saddened.
 Is that all?
 "Well, put him on."

-"I learned something today!"
+something today!"
 Billy announced.

 "Really what?"
 Jo tried to act surprised.